2ndQuadrant/pglogical/README.md

 The primary purpose of `pglogical_output` is to supply data to logical streaming replication solutions, but any application can potentially use its data stream.
-The output stream is designed to be compact and fast to decode, and the plugin supports upstream filtering of data so that only the required information is sent.
+The output stream is designed to be compact and fast to decode, and the plugin supports upstream filtering of data (through hooks) so that only the required information is sent.

 Only one database is replicated, rather than the whole PostgreSQL install.
 A subset of that database may be selected for replication, currently based on